CPerezz/spamoor/scenarios/statebloat/contract_deploy/README.md

 This scenario deploys contracts that are exactly 24kB in size (EIP-170 limit) to maximize state growth while minimizing gas cost.

+**Note**: The deployed StateBloatToken contract includes an optimized `batchTransfer` function that allows sending tokens to multiple recipients in a single transaction.
+This is used by the erc20_max_transfers scenario to maximize state bloat efficiency.

 ## How it Works

 1. Generates a contract with exactly 24,576 bytes of runtime code